rishikeshsreehari/personal-blog/content/watch/mississippi-masala.md

 **⚠️ SPOILERS AHEAD, CLICK TO REVEAL! ⚠️**

-Here’s the corrected version of your text with improved grammar, spelling, and clarity:

 The film was screened at the Cinema House in the Manarat Al Saadiyat art gallery in Abu Dhabi as part of a new film restoration project.
 I loved the movie.
 It’s beautifully captured, with wonderful acting, direction, and cinematography.
 I really felt like I was transported to the Indian motel in Mississippi, and the scenes set in Uganda were quite emotional.